jcervelin/quiz-ui/README.md

-# Getting Started with Create React App
+# Quiz UI

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is the frontend of [Quiz Api](https://github.com/jcervelin/quiz-api).

 ## Available Scripts